A CFR Home for Good Initiative:

 Legal and Social Work Advocacy

-A third of the clients CFR represents are immigrants and to defend them and their families, our Immigration team offers them specialized attorney, social work and paralegal assistance.
+Almost a third of the clients CFR represents are immigrants and to defend them and their families, our Immigration team offers them specialized attorney, social work and paralegal assistance.
 When the City charges non-citizen parents with neglect, whether they are undocumented or have a “green card,” the charge can put their immigration status in jeopardy.
 Although their children are often citizens, these parents risk being detected by U.S. Immigration and Customs Enforcement (ICE), separated from their children, taken into custody, held in detention, and even deported.
 That risk is even greater if they also have a criminal case.

 Beyond that, an immigrant parent has other challenges when dealing with the City or the courts.
 First, they are usually afraid—for themselves and their extended family—once a government agency is scrutinizing them.
 Even if they want services like counseling or substance use help, they may think that getting those services will put them at risk of deportation.
 We help them overcome that fear.